Master of Legal Studies (MLS) Online

 - LAW 507 - Legal Analysis, Writing, and Research

-Courses are 7.5 weeks in length.
+Courses are 7.5 weeks or 16 weeks in length.
 They are offered during the fall, spring and summer semesters.
 New online courses are added each semester.
 Students are a part of the UA Online campus.

 *Note: The University of Arizona, like all higher education institutions, is required to obtain authorization from individual states to enroll students residing outside of Arizona.
 Check the Online Eligibility by State: https://uaonline.arizona.edu/about/eligibility-state-authorization

 The cost is fixed at $650 per unit (excluding Mandatory University fees).